A Frustratingly Simple Yet Highly Effective Attack Baseline: Over 90% Success Rate Against the Strong Black-box Models of GPT-4.5/4o/o1: Approach

-Eq.~(\ref{equ:overlap}) promotes consistency through shared regions between local areas, while Eq.~(\ref{equ:new}) encourages diversity by incorporating potentially new areas distinct from each local partition.
-These complementary mechanisms strike a balance between consistency and diversity.
-Notably, when Eq.~(\ref{equ:overlap}) significantly dominates Eq.~(\ref{equ:new}), such that $\forall i,j, \hat{\bf x}_i \cap \hat{\bf x}_j = \hat{\bf x}_i = \hat{\bf x}_j$, then $\mathcal{T}$ reduces to a consistent selection of a global area.
-Our framework thus generalizes previous global-global feature matching approaches.
-In practice, we find that while consistent semantic selection is sometimes necessary for the target image, Eq.~(\ref{equ:new}) is \textit{essential} for the source image to generate high-quality details with better transferability. \\ \textbf{Local-level Matching via Cropping.} It turns out that cropping is effective for fitting Eq.~(\ref{equ:overlap}) and Eq.~(\ref{equ:new}) when the crop scale ranges between $L$ and $H$ ($L=0.5$ and $H=1.0$ in our experiments). $\mathcal{T}(\bf X)$ can be defined as the subset of all possible crops within this range.
+\textbf{Local-level Matching via Cropping.} It turns out that cropping is effective for fitting Eq.~(\ref{equ:overlap}) and Eq.~(\ref{equ:new}) when the crop scale ranges between $L$ and $H$ ($L=0.5$ and $H=1.0$ in our experiments). $\mathcal{T}(\bf X)$ can be defined as the subset of all possible crops within this range.
 Therefore, randomly cropping $\hat{\bf x}$ with a crop scale $[a,b]$ such that $L \le a <b \le H$ elegantly samples from such mapping.
 For two consecutive iterations $i$ and $i+1$, the overlapped area of pair $\left(\hat{\bf x}_i^s, \hat{\bf x}_{i+1}^s\right)$ and $\left (\hat{\bf x}_i^t, \hat{\bf x}_{i+1}^t\right)$ ensures consistent semantics between the generated iterations.
 In contrast, the non-overlapped area is individually processed by each iteration, contributing to the extraction of diverse details.
 As the cropped extractions combine, the central area integrates shared semantics.
-The closer the margin it moves towards, the greater the generation of diverse semantic details emerges (see Fig.~\ref{fig:vis-crop}). \\ \textbf{Model Ensemble for Shared, High-quality Semantics.} While our matching extracts detailed semantics, commercial black-box models operate on proprietary datasets with undisclosed fine-tuning objectives.
+The closer the margin it moves towards, the greater the generation of diverse semantic details emerges (see Fig.~\ref{fig:vis-crop}).

+\textbf{Model Ensemble for Shared, High-quality Semantics.} While our matching extracts detailed semantics, commercial black-box models operate on proprietary datasets with undisclosed training objectives.
 Improving transferability requires better semantic alignment with these target models.
 We hypothesize that VLMs share certain semantics that transfer more readily to unknown models, and thus employ a model ensemble $\phi = \{ f_{\phi_1}, f_{\phi_2}, \dots f_{\phi_m} \}$ to capture these shared elements.
 This approach formulates as: